johnbenedictcastillo/bscsA/dogillo-rapirap/README.md

 >*Low-cost upgrade* - Cheapest upgrade as possible.

->*Internet* – must be 3mbps minimum connection
+>*Internet* – must require 25Mbps upwards on a contact basis for smooth experience, guaranteed to keep up with any new VR developments.

->*Maintainability* – must be easy to maintain
+>*Maintainability* – must be easy to evaluate it is important to reduce maintenance cost and improve availability, mainly used to simulate the impact on maintenance operation space.

->*Effectivity* – must be effective and working, effect is significantly noticeable
+>*Effectivity* – must determines whether the task can be performed at a practical interval that will either reduce the probability of failure to an acceptable level.
+And also, the effect must be significantly noticeable.

 **Propose with the Feasible Solution:**